MooersLab / latex-emacs

 GhostText and Overleaf

 Overleaf does support a small subset of Emacs keybindings.
 Even better, if you select the legacy mode on Overleaf, you can send the text area to Emacs for editing via the GhostText plugin for your browser and the atomic-chrome package for Emacs.
-You can use snippets on the Emacs side of the websocket, and they will appear immediately on the Overleaf side.
+You can use snippets on the Emacs side of the websocket; the inserted code will appear immediately on the Overleaf side.
 My configuration for atomic-chrome is below:

 ;; atomic-chrome, used to interact with GhostText extension for Google Chrome.